Sarah Blackwood (Canadian singer)

-Sarah Nicole Blackwood (born 15 October 1980), also known as Sarah Sin, is a Canadian singer-songwriter.
-In 2012, she joined the indie rock band Walk off the Earth.
+Sarah Nicole Blackwood (born October 18, 1980), also known as Sarah Sin, is a Canadian singer-songwriter.
+In 2012, she joined the indie pop band Walk off the Earth.

 Life

 Blackwood was born in Burlington, Ontario.
 Most widely known as the frontwoman for Walk off the Earth, Blackwood got her start in the Canadian psychobilly band The Creepshow at the age of 27.
 Blackwood was initially supposed to fill in temporarily for her older sister, Jen "Hellcat" Blackwood, who was pregnant at the time.
 When Jen decided not to return to the band, Sarah became a full-time member.
 Blackwood has a brother, Ian Blackwood, who is also a musician.
-Blackwood has commented on her and her siblings’ musical and artistic upbringings, often attributing her love of music to her parents’ influence.
+Blackwood has commented on her and her siblings' musical and artistic upbringings, often attributing her love of music to her parents' influence.
 Blackwood also advocates for anti-bullying initiatives and improved mental health services.

 Music career

 In 2008, Sarah published her debut solo album Way Back Home and her first album with The Creepshow, Run For Your Life.
 In 2010, she released a second solo album, Wasting Time and They All Fall Down with The Creepshow.
 After gaining international fame with Walk off the Earth's cover of the song "Somebody That I Used to Know" by Australian singer Gotye, which went viral on YouTube with over 35 million views in two weeks, Sarah left The Creepshow in 2012.
 Fans of the Walk off the Earth, or WOTE-lings as they are referred to, sent the band's video to The Ellen DeGeneres Show and on 23 January 2012, the band made an appearance on the popular talk show, performing the song that propelled them to fame and would make way for their 2013 album R.E.V.O.

 In 2013, Blackwood was featured on the song "Lonesome Rider" from the Danish heavy metal band Volbeat's fifth album Outlaw Gentlemen & Shady Ladies.
 The band's frontman Michael Poulsen told Ultimate-Guitar.com: "We knew her from back when we wanted to bring [The] Creepshow on tour."

 Blackwood is the singer for Canadian indie band Walk off the Earth alongside members Gianni Luminati, and Joel Cassady.
 The band has been together since 2006 and was signed to Columbia Records in 2012.

 In addition, Blackwood continues to produce videos to her solo YouTube channel, mainly cover songs, featuring her singing and playing acoustic guitar.